What is a Coudé Catheter & Why Should I Use One?

 What is a Coudé Catheter and Why Use One?

-Whenever a straight-tip catheter doesn’t quite fit you right, we recommend trying out coudé catheters.
+Whenever a straight catheter isn't easy to insert, your healthcare professional may recommend trying out coudé catheters.
 Coudé catheters are similar to traditional straight-tip catheters, but they have a curved, angled tip, which can improve and simplify the self-catheterization experience for patients who usually experience discomfort.

-Common Reasons to Switch to Coudé Tip Catheters
+Common Reasons People Switch to Coudé Tip Catheters

 - Urethral strictures or urethral trauma